 Taylor Swift just added another historic achievement to a career already filled with them.

 Taylor Swift is officially set to be inducted into the Songwriters Hall of Fame, becoming the youngest woman ever to receive the honor.
-The induction cements what fans and critics have known for years — Taylor isn’t just a superstar performer, she’s one of the most influential songwriters of her generation.
+The induction solidifies what fans and critics have known for years — Taylor isn’t just a superstar performer, she’s one of the most influential songwriters of her generation.

 Taylor Swift to be inducted into Songwriters Hall of Fame.